Mohamed-Adil-Cyber/windows_atom/Readme.md

 # windows_atom

-`windows_atom` is a Python library that provides an interface for interacting with the Windows atom table using the `ctypes` module.
+`windows_atom` is a Python library that provides an interface for interacting with the Windows atom table using a `ctypes` module wrapper.
 This library allows for adding, finding, retrieving, and deleting global or local atoms.

 ## Features